Strippit FC750 & FC750/2

 13 -- Some Strippit Engineer Speced a Huge 30mm Proximity Sensor for the

-"Turret Recognition Sensor" which Counts the Shotpin Bushing-Holes so the CNC Control knows when to Fire-In the Shotpins.
+"Turret Recognition Sensor" which Counts Shotpin Bushing-Holes so CNC Control knows when to Fire-In Shotpins.
 A 30mm Sensor is great for Counting

 I use a Adaptor Plate, and fit a Smaller 12mm Sensor which much more Precisely Detects the Shotpin Bushing, and therefor the Final Turret Positioning.